gladly-team/tab-ads/README.md

 * run `yarn run prebid:build` to put those patches into effect in the build Prebid file

 ## Verifying Prebid Bidder Requests
 **In the new tab page iframe context**, we need to ensure that Prebid bidders send the correct page URL and referrer info.
 We don't have automated tests for this yet.
-To verify, we need to load the page in a new tab page iframe and inspect each parter's network request.
+To verify, we need to load the page in a new tab page iframe and inspect each partner's network request.

 We should check this every time we upgrade Prebid.